mocdaniel/lab-argocd-odyssey/educates/workshop/content/11-intermission/index.md

 While this may work just fine when we're the only ones operating our ArgoCD instances, it becomes messier when multiple operators are involved - what if someone misses a `--helm-set` flag when updating an Application via CLI, or introduces a typo in the UI?

-That's why there are concepts like Application CRDs and App-in-App in place to shift our setups to a (more) **declarative** approach.
+That's why there are concepts like Application CRDs and App-of-Apps in place to shift our setups to a (more) **declarative** approach.

 So grab a coffee, take a short break, and keep going!